Solution- Outer Join and NULL in SQL

 And in the end, you've gotten a big query, but you've done it one step at a time, adding piece by piece.
 You keep filtering and filtering and filtering down to what you want.
 You start with lots of data and you whittle it down to only showing what you want.

 So CSV is what you want.
 You click next, next, next.
-And when you get to the directory, this is where it's going to put the file.
+When you get to the directory, this is where it's going to put the file.

-So you just want to hit the browse button and choose the folder that you want to put it in.
-Let's say I choose my desktop.
-And then I hit proceed.
+You just hit the browse button and choose the folder where you want to put it.
+Let's say I choose my desktop, and then I hit proceed.

-And so it just made a CSV file on my desktop right here.
-And I could open that up in Excel and or put into my data visualization software and do something else.
-So that's how you get it out and be able to give it to somebody.
+So it just made a CSV file on my desktop right here.
+I could open that up in Excel or put it into my data visualization software and do something else.
+That's how you get it out and give it to somebody.